 The Strategic Overview & Scrutiny Committee continues to review and scrutinise decisions taken by the Executive and reviews the services provided by the Council and its partners.
 The chair of the committee is appointed from opposition councillors and works in conjunction with all of the councillors on the committee to develop an annual work programme.
-The committee is supported by the Chief Executive who acts as lead officer.
+The committee is well supported by the senior officers.
 The Strategic Overview & Scrutiny Committee receives regular reports on Portfolio Holders performance and progress on delivery of the Council's corporate plan priorities.